 Junior members should be aware that the consequences of failing to settle a College account will be that they may be required to go out of residence during a term and will not be allowed back into residence in a subsequent term.
-In addition, no member will be allowed to graduate if money is owed to the College or the University.
+In addition, no member will be allowed to graduate in person if money is owed to the College or the University, and no member will be allowed to graduate at all if money is owed to the University.
+The College has certain rights under the Accommodation licence and it may refer any cases of outstanding debt to an external debt collector.